Sand-based athletic fields: Construction

 Sand-based systems are composed of a sand-based root zone, often a gravel layer, and a drainage pipe (tile) system.
 Although the root zone of a sand-based system is mostly sand, additives can be included to increase the organic matter content and add stability to the root zone.
 Peat is a common root zone additive used, but other organic and inorganic additives can also be used.
 Peat has the ability to increase water and nutrient holding capacity and decrease bulk density.
 A common ratio of sand to peat ranges from 9.5:5 to 8:2.
 These ratios will allow a water holding capacity of 15 to 26% and increase nutrient holding capacity greatly.

 100% sand root zones are used often and are more cost effective from a construction standpoint.
 Selection of the type of sand is very crucial, as there are variations in particle size and shape.
 One main type being rounded sands, that provide efficient filtration for water and other aqueous solutions, enabling the turf to take more rainfall.
 The downside of rounded sands is that their shape prohibits them from forming a firm seedbed.
-This makes the turf less durable which can be problematic for high trafficked areas during sporting seasons.
+This makes the turf less durable which can be problematic for highly trafficked areas during sporting seasons.
 Another type is angular sands, that are able to provide this firm seed bed, thus establishing durable turf.
 Angular sands achieve this firmness as they are able to settle and form together more efficiently than rounded sands.
 However, because of this firmness, angular sands do have the potential to cut into roots, thus inhibiting water and nutrient uptake and leaving the turf susceptible to plant pathogens.
 Both types of sands have potential pros and cons, but in the end, it is up to the turf manager to determine which type of sand will be most beneficial to the turf.
 Once a sand is selected and it is determined if a soil conditioner will be used, the layout of the root zone profile must be determined.